daveprowse/prom-live/labs/lab-07/lab-07.md

 You should see the CPU usage (and quota) for that namespace.

 Add a threshold for alerts:
-- Click the edit (3 dots) button and select edit.
+- On the CPU Usage panel click the edit (3 dots) button and select edit.
 - Scroll down to Thresholds
-- Add one at the level 2.
+- Add one at the T1 level 2.

 Run a couple tests against the web server service (from within a worker in the cluster or from without).
 For example:

 `ab -n 1000000 -c 1000 http://10.42.88.100:32321/index.html`

 View the change in the Grafana dashboard.
 Keep in mind that there might be a delay.
 Any thresholds that you set should start setting off alerts as well.
+(Depending on the resources in your cluster you might need to select lower options, for example `ab -n 10000 -c 100`.)

 > Note: You can see this activity from a Linux point of view by opening the `top` program on the K8s controller and looking for the *ksoftirqd/3* process.